Tom Alward

 Thomas Lavern Alward (born October 13, 1952) was a National Football League (NFL) offensive guard who played in 1976 for the Tampa Bay Buccaneers.
-He attended high school at Bendle High School, college at the University of Nebraska–Lincoln and was the New York Jets 6th round pick in the 1975 NFL draft.
+He attended high school at Bendle High School, college at the University of Nebraska–Lincoln and was selected 153rd overall by the New York Jets in the sixth round of the 1975 NFL draft.

 He is currently head football coach at Goodrich High School in Goodrich, Michigan.